szafranski/RH-ota/README.md

 # Easy mange and update your RotorHazard installation.

 </br>
-Additional features like nodes flashing also included.
+Additional features like nodes flashing are included.
 </br></br>

 If you want all hardware functionalities - visit: [Instructables page](https://www.instructables.com/id/RotorHazard-Updater/)